MarkStringer/MarkStringer.github.io/_posts/2020-02-03-Agreed_Activity_vs_Keeping_Calm_and_Carrying_On_DTI.markdown

 Often in such situations, there will be somebody, it might be a senior member of the company, it might be one of the members of the team, who tries to say that we're too busy to have stand-up, or we're too busy to have planning, or it's a waste of time to have everyone turn up to the show and tell.
 But when that happens, I want there to be such a habit, such an inertia to the "agreed activity" that it's difficult to dislodge.

+## So here's another contradiction - or at least a paradox

+The relaxed, repetitive, low stress actions of an agreed activity aren't the problem.
+The problem is the *kind* of agreed activity.
+Some agreed activities, the kind we fall into naturally when put under stress tend to avoid risk and avoid change.
+This is like driving without looking out of the window - it might be fine, but it could be catastrophic.

+What we need is relaxed regular actions that reduce the risk of a project and increase it's potential value in small ways.